 In the third part of the course, the participants learn how invehicle interfaces can be evaluated during the design.
-This includes the explanation of various measures with regard to evaluation, different testing procedures (e.g., Lane Change Task, Detection Response Task, and real road field trials) as well as a discussion of advantages and disadvantage of the different testing procedures.
+This includes the explanation of various measures with regard to evaluation, different testing procedures (e.g., Lane Change Task, Detection Response Task, and real road field trials).
+Furthermore, we plan to discuss study-related aspects by running a simulation experiment in the course.

 For the fourth part, we elaborate the specific requirements and expected changes for future automated driving situations.
-This includes a discussion of the different driving modes from manual driving to fully automated driving, as well as the possibilities that arise when driving highly and fully automated.
+Also based on the Dagstuhl Seminar #16262 on Automotive User Interfaces in the Age of Automation [14], this includes a discussion of the different driving modes from manual driving to fully automated driving, as well as the possibilities that arise when driving highly and fully automated.
 Also, the importance of take-over requests while highly automated driving will be explained.